nuejs/nue/packages/nuejs.org/docs/styling.md

 Nue can automatically split your content into sections based on `<h2>` headings.
 Each `<h2>` tag starts a new section, and the section is automatically assigned a class matching the heading (e.g., `.hero`, `.features`).
 This allows you to structure your content naturally without manually managing section breaks.

-Alternatively, you can manually define section breaks using three dashes `---` in your Markdown or YAML configuration for greater control.
+Alternatively, you can manually define section breaks using three pluses `+++` in your Markdown or YAML configuration for greater control.

 #### Reusing section styles for consistency